arturnt/jstutorial/README.md

     var person = new Person(); // Makes an object

-The 'new' keyword in Javascript indicates that you calling this function as a function or you actually want to make a new object.
+The `new` keyword in Javascript indicates that you calling this function as a function or you actually want to make a new object.

 **Note**: The Javascript overloards thought that method (2) was too confusing so they introduced a new method in ECMAScript5 that replaces method (b).
 This though is more of a shortcut, you can do it yourself.
 It's called: `Object.create()`.
 Here is a glimpse into what it looks like: